sunpy/sunpy/docs/guide/tour.rst

 SunPy handles time series data, fundamental to the study of any real world phenomenon, by creating a TimeSeries object.
 A timeseries consists of two parts;
 times and measurements taken at those times.
 The data can either be in your current Python session, alternatively within a local or remote file.
-In the code block that follows, data is taken from a file containing samples from GOES satellite's X-ray Sensors (XRS).
+In the code block that follows, data is taken from a file containing samples data is taken from a file containing samples from GOES satellite's X-ray Sensors (XRS).

 Reference : `GOES XRS Homepage <https://www.swpc.noaa.gov/products/goes-x-ray-flux>`_